zagy/gocept.cache/src/gocept/cache/README.txt

 >>> import gocept.cache.property
 >>> class Foo(object):
 ...
-...     cache = gocept.cache.property.TransactionBoundCache('_cache', dict)
+...     cache = gocept.cache.property.TransactionBoundCache('_v_cache', dict)
 ...

+(NOTE: You probably want to use a "volatile" attribute name for the cache storage, otherwise a read-only access of the cache triggers a write.)

 >>> foo = Foo()
 >>> foo.cache
 {}